 Introduction

-is a mockup of the Wasabi wallet repo, built to test what the documentation files would look like if they were brought into a GitBook static website.
+This repo is a mockup of the Wasabi wallet repo, built to test what the documentation files would look like if they were brought into a GitBook static website.

 GitBooks are really simple to build and maintain because they mirror the markdown files in a given repository while adding structure to them.
 The development and vetting process around the documentation stays the same, but the final product is much easier to use and navigate through.
 Additionally, good looking docs are just rad; they make us want to work harder at making them more complete, more precise, and more user-friendly.